pippinbarr/cart253/topics/events/keyboard-events.md

 This is more robust for the user because they don't have to worry about whether they have capslock on.
 But it's *harder to read* for you, because you probably don't have the entire ASCII key code table memorized.
 The comments help, but maybe not enough.

+Where would you get those keycodes?
+Well the internet.
+This is a good option: <https://www.toptal.com/developers/keycode>.

 ## More data: store key codes in a variable or property

 If we think of our program in terms of the *data* or information about the ball we can instead use a variable (or a property) to store the keys that control the ball's colour so we don't have to remember the numbers all.